John Parr (British Army soldier): Grave

 Parr's body was later found to have been buried, probably by the Germans, in a battlefield grave, which was subsequently located by the Imperial War Graves Commission.
 Today his grave lies in St Symphorien Military Cemetery, just southeast of Mons.
-The age given on the gravestone is 20, the British Government at the time of its manufacture not knowing that his true age was 17 due to his under-aged enlistment.
+The age initially given on the gravestone was 20, the British Government at the time of its manufacture not knowing that his true age was 17 due to his under-aged enlistment.
 By coincidence, his grave faces that of George Edwin Ellison, the last British soldier thought to have been killed during World War I, due to the close proximity in which the two men were killed.

 Memorials

 On the 100th anniversary of Parr's death a memorial paving stone was laid in the pavement outside his home at 52 Lodge Lane.
 The unveiling ceremony was attended by about 300 people, including local dignitaries and Parr family members, one of whom read a letter from his mother to the War Office written in October 1914 enquiring about his fate.
 A memorial "standing stone" nearby, to bear a plaque with further details of Parr's life and death, is planned.
 A plaque has also been placed in the golf club where he worked as a caddie.